- About Us

 High Definition LASIK Vision (HDLV) uses a Wave Front topography and an excimer laser.
 The flap is made with a special blade free Intralase laser which enhances accuracy and safety.

-Consult Dr. Kaufman at Kaufman Eye Institute to see if a LASIK procedure would benefit you.
+Consult Dr. Jonathan Kaufman at Kaufman Eye Institute to see if a LASIK procedure would benefit you.